Jeffzzc/Jeffzzc.github.io/_posts/2019-04-02-Rate-Aware-Flow-Scheduling-Infocom-2017.md

 <img width="450" height="450" src="/img/post-rax-2.png"/>

 - **Data generate rate varies widely across applications and changes dynamically even within an application**: 论文测量了两个真实的应用的数据产生速率.
 Data generation rate depends on various factors including application computational complexity, the CPU speed or the I/O throughput of storage devices.
 It depends only on the server components, such as CPU cores and hard disks, but not on the network.
-The data generation rate (rg) determines the real demand for the network.
+The data generation rate ($r_{g}$) determines the real demand for the network.

 - **Data generation rate impact flow completion times**: A toy example.
 Flow A and Flow B. The flow sizes are 100MB and 150MB, and the data generation rates are 5 Gbps and 10 Gbps respectively.